Claudia E. Zapata, Ph.D.,

 Jean Larson, Ph.D.

-Jean Larson has a Ph.D. in Educational Technology, postgraduate training in Computer Systems Engineering, and many years of experience teaching and developing curriculum in various learning environments.
+Jean Larson, Ph.D., is an Assistant Research Professor in both the School of Sustainable Engineering and the Built Environment and the Division of Educational Leadership and Innovation at Arizona State University.
+She has a Ph.D. in Educational Technology, postgraduate training in Computer Systems Engineering, and many years of experience teaching and developing curriculum in various learning environments.
 She has taught technology integration and teacher training to undergraduate and graduate students at Arizona State University, students at the K-12 level locally and abroad, and various workshops and modules in business and industry.
 Dr. Larson is experienced in the application of instructional design, delivery, evaluation, and specializes in eLearning technologies for training and development.
-Her research interests focus on efficient and effective online learning, and how instructors are prepared to teach in digital environments.
-She coordinates outreach events for the CBBG with local school districts and organizations, various centers on the ASU campus, and summer programs for teachers, high school students and undergraduates.
-She also develops CBBG curriculum for learners at the K-12, college, and professional development levels.
+Her research focuses on the efficient and effective transfer of knowledge and learning techniques, innovative and interdisciplinary collaboration, and strengthening the bridge between K-12 learning and higher education in terms of engineering content.

 Michelle R. Walker